What to do when someone dies?

 A certificate of Registration of Death Form BD8 to hand to Social Security Office.

 The Death Certificate (‘Certified Copy of Entry of Death’).
-These are £11-00 each and will be needed for banks and other organisations.
+These are £12.50 each and will be needed for banks and other organisations.

-The Registrar will also help you to notify other government agencies needing to be informed of the recent death by using their ‘tell us once’ facility.
+The Registrar will also help you to notify other government agencies needing to be informed of the recent death by using their ‘Tell us Once’ facility.
 Government agencies will then work out final payments of benefits for the person who’s died (including the State Pension) and tax credits; amend Income Tax; National Insurance and Council Tax; Cancel the passport and/or driving licence; make arrangements about council housing and Blue Badge schemes; make sure the person’s name is removed from the electoral register (also known as the electoral roll).

 List of People to Contact and Cancel Accounts